 World’s Best Bed™

-The ultra-plush surface and unique layers of Talalay Latex in our signature design deliver unparalleled support and pressure relief, making you feel like you are floating in a swimming pool.
+The ultra-plush surface and unique layers of Talalay in our signature design deliver unparalleled support and pressure relief, making you feel like you are floating in a swimming pool.
 Carbon is infused into the top layer to act as a purifier and keep the mattress fresh—the same way it is used in water and air filters.

 Plushness Rating: 10

 - 15 Year Non Prorated Warranty with a 1″ Indentation Limit

 - ActiveFusion™ Climate Control Phase Change Technology in the Cover and Top Talalay Layer.
 ActiveFusion™ can help keep a warmer sleeper slightly cooler and a cooler sleeper slightly warmer through the night by moving the heat to or away from the body as needed for each sleeper throughout the night

 - Washable/ Removable Luxury Wave of Comfort Cover